 Why the Regulatory Confusion?

 The CFTC vs. SEC showdown.
 Kalshi is a CFTC-regulated exchange under the Dodd-Frank Act.
 It explicitly operates as a derivatives exchange and has specific exemptions for "prediction contracts" narrowly defined by size, outcome, and contract type.
 Polymarket and Robinhood are in grayer territory.
-Are they security exchanges (SEC), commodities exchanges (CFTC), or gambling-adjacent platforms (state regulators)?
+These products can be several things at once: a CFTC-regulated derivative as an instrument, an event that "involves gaming" for CFTC public-interest review, unlawful gambling in a particular state, and - separately - property, wagering, or ordinary income for federal tax purposes.
+Each axis has its own authority, and none of them automatically decides the federal tax character.

 State-level gambling laws.
 Even though the platforms claim their products aren't "gambling" (because the outcomes are objective, not games of chance), many states classify binary outcome contracts as wagers and subject them to gambling tax rules.
 NJ specifically has an "insurance/wagering" framework that creates unique traps.